 --verbose=2 --simulate claude

-That dry run, against a sandbox you can rm -rf with no consequences, tells you exactly which symlinks would be created and — more importantly — which files would not be touched.
-If settings.json or .credentials.json show up anywhere in the output, the config is wrong and the real run would have damaged your real folder.
-The fake home is the cheapest safety harness I've added to anything in years.
+The dry run, against a sandbox you can rm -rf, shows which symlinks would be created and — more importantly — which files would not be touched.
+If settings.json or .credentials.json appear anywhere in the output, the config is wrong and the real run would have damaged your real folder.

-The dry run also caught a bug I'd never have spotted otherwise: a stale empty directory (configs/claude/skills/, left over from an earlier layout) was making stow plan MKDIR: skills in the target root.
-Against the fake home that's a /tmp/fake-home/skills/ with no consequence.
-Against the real home it would have created ~/skills/ in my actual home directory, with mystery contents and no obvious origin. rm -rf the empty repo folder, re-run the dry run, problem gone — but I'd have spent a confused hour the next morning if I'd skipped the sandbox step.
+The dry run also caught a bug I wouldn't have spotted: a stale empty directory in the repo (configs/claude/skills/, left over from an earlier layout) was making stow plan MKDIR: skills in the target root.
+Against the real home, that would have created a mystery ~/skills/ folder in my home directory.
+Deleting the empty repo folder fixed it before it happened.

-One small constraint worth naming because it usually shows up too late.
-The sync command lives in configs/claude/.claude/commands/sync-agents.md, and the only way to make it appear as /sync-agents in Claude Code is to run itself.
-That means the first run has to be a manual cp from the repo into ~/.claude/commands/; from the second run onwards the symlink takes over.
-A config-sync tool has to be installable without being installed, and the bootstrap step is the place that constraint shows up.
-It is true for any tool that manages its own deployment, and it usually goes wrong the first time someone forgets it.
+One bootstrap constraint shows up late if nobody warns you: the sync command lives at configs/claude/.claude/commands/sync-agents.md, and the only way it appears as /sync-agents in Claude Code is to run itself.
+So the first run is a manual cp into ~/.claude/commands/; from the second run on, the symlink takes over.
+Any tool that manages its own deployment has this step, and it usually goes wrong the first time someone forgets it.

 What I still don't have a clean answer for

-The first is multi-tool sharing.
-The same prompt might be useful as a Claude Code slash command, a Codex skill, an OpenCode command, and a GitHub Copilot prompt — all four tools have different folder conventions, different frontmatter, different invocation patterns.
-I tried keeping a tool-agnostic prompts/ folder with symlinks fanning out into each tool's package, and rolled it back the same day in favour of duplication.
-The indirection bought less than it cost, and the duplication problem doesn't actually exist yet because the prompts are still settling.
-I'll revisit when (and only if) the same prompt drifts between tools and the divergence hurts.
+Multi-tool sharing.
+The same prompt might be useful as a Claude Code slash command, a Codex skill, an OpenCode command, and a Copilot prompt — four folder conventions, four frontmatter formats.
+I tried a tool-agnostic prompts/ folder with symlinks fanning out into each tool's package and rolled it back the same day: the indirection cost more than it bought, and the prompts are still settling.
+I'll revisit if the same prompt drifts between tools and the divergence hurts.

-The second is personal skills that aren't ready to share yet.
-Right now I have a weekly-insights skill I'm iterating on in ~/.claude/skills/; the moment I run /sync-agents, that folder gets backed up and replaced with a symlink to the repo, where my skill doesn't live.
-The current answer is "back it up, develop in the repo on a branch, symlink the branch in manually for testing, PR when ready" — but the seam between personal scratch and team-shared is where I expect the friction to accumulate as more people start using this.
-A future version of the command might handle a ~/.claude/skills.local/ overlay merged into the symlinked folder; I haven't built it because I want to see what actually breaks first.
+Personal skills that aren't ready to share.
+I have a weekly-insights skill iterating in ~/.claude/skills/; the moment I run /sync-agents, that folder gets backed up and replaced with a symlink to the repo, where my skill doesn't live.
+The current answer — develop in the repo on a branch, symlink it manually for testing, PR when ready — works but is clumsy.
+A skills.local/ overlay merged into the symlinked folder is the likely future version; I haven't built it because I want to see what breaks first.

-The mistake to avoid is treating ~/.claude/ — or any modern AI tool's config directory — as a single thing you can put under version control.
-It isn't.
-It's a small set of team-shared files surrounded by a much larger set of machine-local state that the tool owns and writes to constantly.
-Once you accept that and design around it, the rest is mechanical: a deny-by-default allowlist on the package side, --no-folding on the stow side, per-item backups instead of whole-folder rescues, and a fake $HOME dry-run before anything destructive runs against your real one.
+The mistake to avoid is treating ~/.claude/ — or any AI tool's config directory — as one thing you can put under version control.
+It's four shared entries surrounded by state the tool owns and writes constantly.
+A deny-by-default allowlist on the package side, --no-folding on the stow side, per-item backups, and a fake $HOME dry run cover the rest.